simkin-bioinformatics/clair3-nanopore/README.md

 - a custom script copies gff and genome files for snpEff
 - snpEff builds a database from gff and genome files
 - snpEff annotates VCF files
+- snpEff VCF gets converted to AA tables with custom script

 ## Next Steps (not implemented yet):

-- snpEff VCF gets converted to AA tables with custom script
-- add ability to correctly parse "targeted" mutation depths
-- incorporate snpEff converter into snakemake pipeline
-- add ability to concatenate raw nanopore reads (near beginning of pipeline)
+- add ability to concatenate raw demultiplexed nanopore reads (near beginning of pipeline)
 - more detailed yaml file instructions
+- convert this pipeline to a web-app

 ## How to run the pipeline: